-By looking at the root causes rather than only the symptoms practitioners of functional medicine can address complex patterns of ill health.
-Since there can be many root causes for a chronic, complex condition each person with that condition may need different advice, rather than the one size fits all approach that is behind group therapy.
+Looking at the root causes rather than only the symptoms is key.
+In this way practitioners of functional medicine can address complex patterns of ill health.
+Since there can be many root causes for chronic, complex conditions, each person with that condition may need different advice.
+This is unlike the one size fits all approach that is behind group therapy.